$#*! My Dad Says Poses DVR Problems

 Technology Battles Primetime, Networks Don’t Give Up

-Thanks to tape recorders, DVR, video on demand, webcasts, and more, statistics have revealed that not only have the 27 series that premiered last year bombed, but nearly 9% of prime time viewers went M.I.A. since last year.
+Thanks to tape recorders, DVR, video on demand, webcasts, and more, statistics have revealed that not only have the 27 series that premiered last year bombed, but nearly 9% of viewers went M.I.A. since last year.

 Okay, okay, so maybe it’s not completely technology’s fault.
 After all, studios do allow their episodes to be streamed online, and yeah, there was that little itty-bitty writer’s strike that went on for 100 days.
-Either way, network executives are always battling TiVo/DVR systems, although no one knows for sure just why they stream their own episodes online.
+Either way, network executives are always battling /DVR systems, although no one knows for sure just why they stream their own episodes online.
 Thankfully, they haven’t given up on us.
 Instead, they’re getting a bit more creative.

 Click to continue reading Technology Battles Primetime, Networks Don’t Give Up